-Bias-based policing - An inappropriate reliance on actual or perceived characteristics such as race, ethnicity, national origin, religion, sex, sexual orientation, gender identity or expression, economic status, age, cultural group, disability, or affiliation with any non-criminal group (protected characteristics) as the basis for providing differing law enforcement service or enforcement.
+Bias-based policing or improper profiling - An inappropriate reliance on actual or perceived characteristics such as race, ethnicity, national origin (including limited English proficiency), religion, sex, sexual orientation, gender identity or expression, economic status, age, cultural group, disability, or affiliation with any non-criminal group (protected characteristics) as the basis for providing differing law enforcement service or enforcement.
+This includes explicit and implicit biases (i.e., conscious and unconscious beliefs or attitudes towards certain groups).

-This includes use of racial or ethnic stereotypes as factors in selecting whom to stop and search.
+This also includes use of racial or ethnic stereotypes as factors in selecting whom to stop and search.
 It does not include law enforcement's use of race or ethnicity to determine whether a person matches a specific description of a particular subject (Minn.
 Stat. § 626.8471).